Golikovproger/Tanks-C-Winforms/README.md

 # Tanks-C-Winforms
-This is a course work "Tanchiki" made in C# in WindowsForms
+This is a course work "Tanchiki" made in c# in WindowsForms